 Fair Work Regulation 1.07 defines serious misconduct as conduct that is willful or deliberate and inconsistent with the continuation of the employment contract.
 This conduct may also be conduct that causes a significant and imminent risk to a person’s health and safety or to the reputation.
 The employer’s business viability or profitability.
 Examples of serious misconduct include theft, fraud, assault, intoxication at work, and the refusal to carry out lawful and reasonable instructions.

 Valid reason applies in serious misconduct circumstances

-Where serious misconduct is alleged the test for a valid reason for dismissal does not change.
+Where serious misconduct has been alleged the test for a valid reason for dismissal does not change.
 The test remains whether the reason was ‘sound, defensible or well founded’.
 The standard of proof for serious misconduct remains the balance of probabilities.
 However ‘the nature of the issue necessarily affects the process by which reasonable satisfaction is attained’ and such satisfaction ‘should not be produced by inexact proofs, indefinite testimony, or indirect inferences’ or ‘by slender and exiguous proofs or circumstances pointing with a wavering finger to an affirmative conclusion.’

 If the alleged misconduct was an isolated incident in an otherwise faultless career, you may be eligible to lodge an unfair dismissal claim.
-9be aware of the very strict 21 days to do so).
+Be aware of the very strict 21 days to do so).
 This is because your dismissal may be considered harsh in the circumstances.
 Where an employee has been dismissed without notice (summary dismissal) for serious misconduct the Commission may find that, although there was a valid reason for the dismissal.
-In turn the dismissal was harsh because summary dismissal was a disproportionate response.
+In turn, the dismissal was harsh because summary dismissal was a disproportionate response.

 Unfair dismissal case